rubyworks/indexer/DOTRUBY.md

     conflicts:
       badmojo: 0+

-### Replacements
+### Substitues

-Replacements is simply a list of packages that more or less do the same thing as this package.
+Substitues is simply a list of packages that more or less do the same thing as this package.
 A good example is a Markdown parser:

-    replacements:
+    substitutes:
       - rdiscount
       - BlueCloth

+### Replacements

+TODO: Should this be called `replaces` instead?

+Replacements is a list of packages that this package essentially usurps.
+For example, the SlimGems pacakge might claim to be a replacement for RubyGems pacakge.

+    replacements:
+      - rubygems

+### Dependencies

+Dependencies akin to requirements, but are system packages that this package depends upon.
+Pacakge managers might use this information to install dependent packages via `apt-get` or `yum`, for instance.
+A good example is, `ruby-libxml` which depends on the libXML2 library.

+    dependencies:
+      - name: libXML2
+      - version: 1.0+

 ### External Requirements

+TODO: Do we really need this?
+If it's that important put it in the install_message.

-External requirements are arbitrary dependencies outside the scope of a package manager.
+External requirements are arbitrary needs that lie outside the scope of any package manager.

     external_requirements:
-      - "libXML2 1.0+"
       - "fast graphics card"

 ### Resources